mshuber1981/work-life/docs/index.md

 — Bill Gates

-I am not ~~too~~ lazy, but I do not enjoy performing a repetitive task for hours on end when I could write a script to do the same thing in a few seconds.
-I do enjoy learning about technology that can make my life easier and sharing it with other people to make their lives easier.

 ## The usual

 If my work life was a story, every chapter would start something like this...